janouser11/backstopJS/README.md

 # backstopJS

 ##Quick Start
-Anywhere in directory, to run references use the command:
+These commands can be ran from any directory, however you still need full path to file that is being tested
+##To run reference

 ```npm run reference -- --configPath=PathToJsFile.js```